AmiDug/BrazilPipeline/README.md

 Open a local mlflow tracking server from (.venv): MLflow server --backend-store-uri sqlite:///instance/mlflow.db --default-artifact-root ./mlflow-artifacts --host 127.0.0.1 --port 8080

-Serve a consumable FastAPI from (.venv): uvicorn api.main:app --host 0.0.0.0 --port 8000
+Serve a consumable FastAPI endpoint from (.venv): uvicorn api.main:app --host 0.0.0.0 --port 8000

 You can run the pipeline from the API using curl commands or by visiting http://localhost:8000/docs